 Parking for Blood Sweat and Gears will be in a grass field off of 194 about .8 of a mile from the start.
 You must park in designated parking areas.
 Caution tape will block off areas not allowed.
 If your vehicle is parked in an undesignated area, your vehicle is subject to towing.
 Parking is limited and we encourage car pooling and early arrival.

 Route Control / Markings: The ride route is marked with signs only.
-Most turns have local fire or law enforecement personnel to keep you on course.
+Most turns have local fire or law enforcement personnel to keep you on course.

 Aid Stations: The rides are fully supported with 6 aide stations (we have an unofficial aid station at the top of Snake Mountain but with limited supplies) on the 100 mile route and 3 on the 50 mile route with food, beverages, and port-a-johns.
 See the ride Map or Route Directions for their specific locations.

 SAG Support: The SAG volunteers’ goal during the Blood Sweat and Gears event is to provide assistance for riders.
 Not all SAG volunteers have experience with bike repair.
 SAG vehicles will carry a cell phone, tubes, air and minor first aid kits.
-Boone Bike and Touring and Magic Cycles provide bike techs along the route, but they may not be stationed where you break down.
+BSG will provide bike techs along the route that will follow the route.
 If you need special chains, tubes etc. be sure to carry them with you.
 Cell phone service may be sporadic in areas.
 Please come prepared.